 The Thornton Composite Reservoir became operational when it took water for the first time on November 26 and 27, 2015.
-Since that time and through the end of 2017, the reservoir captured a total of 14.4 BG of combined sewage during 32 storms events.
+Since that time and through the end of 2018, the reservoir captured a total of 20.6 BG of combined sewage during 44 storms events.
 A table showing the dates and respective volumes captured by the Thornton Composite Reservoir is provided on the enclosed CD.
-During 2017, there were two CSO discharge events from the Calumet TARP System; these occurred on February 28, 2017 at C-1 and CDS-45 on the Little Calumet Leg and on March 30, 2017 at CDS-18 on the 140th Street Leg and CDS-45.
+Since the Thornton Composite Reservoir became operational, there have been only two CSO discharge events from the Calumet TARP System; these occurred on February 28, 2017 at C-1 and CDS-45 on the Little Calumet Leg and on March 30, 2017 at CDS-18 on the 140th Street Leg and CDS-45.
 The storms on those days resulted in an average rainfall over the south area in the amount of 3.32 and 2.13 inches, respectively; however, the capacity of the TARP System had not been exceeded.
-Overall, more than 99.9 percent of combined sewer overflows were captured by the Calumet TARP System.
-The approximately six million gallons that discharged to the waterways were the result of local conditions which prevented conveyance of storm flows into the TARP dropshafts.
-The District is planning to make some structural adjustments at these locations in 2018 to prevent recurrence.
+Overall, more than 99.9 percent of combined sewer overflows were captured by the Calumet TARP six million gallons that discharged to the waterways were the result of local conditions which prevented conveyance of storm flows into the TARP dropshafts.
+The District is planning to make some structural adjustments at these locations in 2019 to prevent recurrence.